SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Configuring_components/Template_Editor.md

   - *Show text*: Allows you to mask the layer, rendering it temporarily invisible.
 If disabled, the layer is still visible in the preview with lowered opacity, but will not be visible in the template's end result.

-  - Text box: Allows you to enter a custom text.
+  - *Text box*: Allows you to enter a custom text.
 You can add formatting to your text using HTML text formatting.
 To insert the corresponding cell value inside your text, enter the column name surrounded by curly brackets, i.e. `{column name}`.

     ![HTML text formatting](~/user-guide/images/HTML_Text_Formatting.png)<br/>*Template Editor in DataMiner 10.4.1*